imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

     // Other constructors todo...
 }
 ```
-On Instantiation the debugger/interpreter will choose the proper constructor to use based on the parameter types, count and order.
+On instantiation, the debugger/interpreter will choose the proper constructor to use based on the parameter types, count, and order.

 Even If PHP was allowing constructor overloading, I'd go for another technique that should be a part of every programmer's toolkit as Joshua Bloch mentioned in his book "[Effective Java](https://www.goodreads.com/book/show/34927404-effective-java)".
 A class can provide a public _static factory method_, which is simply a static method that returns an instance of the class.